Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Numerical experiments

-We first consider magnetic braids: the $E^3$-field \cite{Candelaresi2015,pontin2016braided}, which is constructed by concatenating three identical elementary units, each consisting of one positive and one negative twist superimposed on a uniform background field.
+The WS configuration for $E^3$-field \cite{wilmot-smith2009,pontin2016braided} is constructed by concatenating three identical elementary units, each consisting of one positive and one negative twist superimposed on a uniform background field.
 Therefore, the global helicity vanishes by construction.
 Note that Arnold's inequality does not guarantee a topological barrier for the $E^3$-field and thus a physically faithful simulation is even more challenging (than initial fields with non-zero helicity).
 The initial magnetic configuration is